opn-oss/autobahn-python-runners/README.rst

   and the value associated with each key is a plain object of data to be supplied to the relevant component class instance via the config parameter of the class constructor method
+- ``-n``/``--necromancy`` is used to enable the transport recovery feature.
+When enabled the multi-runner will periodically check to see if the WAMP connection between a component and the router has failed.
+If a failure is detected then a new component instance is created and will attempt to connect to the router
+- ``--necromancy-sleep`` accepts integers and defaults to ``10``.
+This parameter specifies how regularly the check for failed WAMP connections will be performed

 Roadmap